schoeberl/librelane/docs/source/getting_started/common/docker_installation/installation_win.md

 The following is the recommended installation method under Windows.
-Other virtualization-based methods, such as VMWare, are not supported, and some such as VirtualBox are known to impair the operation of OpenLane.
+Other virtualization-based methods, such as VMWare, are not supported, and some such as VirtualBox are known to impair the operation of LibreLane.

 ## Setting up WSL